jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 # Uncomment this section after you have acquired a SSL Certificate
 # If you are not using a SSL certificate, replace the 'return 301'
-# line above with the location block from the section below
+# line above with the location blocks from the section below
 #server {
 #    listen 443 ssl http2;
 #    server_name DOMAIN_NAME;